Esther Inglis Manuscripts on Exhibition (date: new to old)

 MacCaulay, Margaret.
 “Mistresse of the Golden Pen.”
 Textualities, 2002.

 Reid Baxter, Jamie.
-“Esther Inglis’s Discours de la foy and her ‘portrait de la RELIGION CHRESTIENNE‘, gifted to Elizabeth Tudor on 1 January 1591.’
+“Esther Inglis’s Discours de la foy and her ‘portraict de la RELIGION CHRESTIENNE‘, gifted to Elizabeth Tudor on 1 January 1591.’
 Journal of the Edinburgh Bibliographical Society, 17 (2022) 63-94.
-For full text in French with translation, notes, and Appendix, see this site at: https://estheringlis.com/discours-de-la-foy-1591-v2/
+For full text of the Discours in French with translation, notes, and Appendices, see this site at: https://estheringlis.com/discours-de-la-foy-1591-v2/

 Demers, Patricia.
 “Tails of Cross-Channel Comets: From Acclaim to Obscurity.”
 Renaissance and Reformation, 43.2 (Spring 2020) 213-34.